Written-Off Cars: Categories Explained (Cat A, B, S, N)

 Cat B — Body Shell Must Be Crushed

-A Category B write-off means the body shell of the vehicle must be crushed, but certain parts — the engine, gearbox, wheels, and other mechanical components — can be salvaged and resold as spare parts.
+A Category B write-off means the body shell must be crushed, but certain mechanical components can be salvaged as spare parts.
 The vehicle as a whole cannot return to the road.
+If a vehicle shows Cat B on a history check, do not buy it for road use under any circumstances.

 Cat S — Structural Damage, Can Be Repaired